 I feel so strongly that all dogs deserve a second chance, so I am sucker for the troubled and special needs kids.
 The big, the drooly, the over-protective, the under-socialized, the hard to handle.
-I have had several troubled dogs who proved to me that difficult dogs can become the most treasured pets.
+I have had several troubled dogs who have proven to me that difficult dogs can become the most treasured pets.

-I must say Pit Bull Terriers and Mastiffs are my favorite breeds, but I’m not bias- any breed can steel my heart.
+I must say ‘Pit Bull’ Terriers and French Mastiffs are my favorite breeds, but I’m not bias- any breed can steel my heart.

 “We are at our very best, and we are happiest, when we are fully engaged in work we enjoy on the journey toward the goal we’ve established for ourselves.
 It gives meaning to our time off and comfort to our sleep.
 It makes everything else in life so wonderful, so worthwhile.”- Earl Nightingale

 Tasha is pictured with 2 of her & Justin’s 6 dogs; Bertie a 2 year old Pit Bull Terrier and Beauregard a 6 year old Pit Bull + Basset Hound Mix.

 If you had told the past me that the future me would be helping run a dog shelter I may not have believed you.
 You see, this all kind of fell into my lap when “Tasha’s boyfriend” was hired on 13 years ago to help clean kennels at the old rescue.
 A lot has changed since then…